United arab emirates Country Commercial Guide

 Downstream

-The expansion of ADNOC’s downstream activities are central to their 2030 Integrated Strategy.ADNOC has embarked on an ongoing $45 billion effort to upgrade its downstream operations, leveraging existing assets and new downstream investments to strengthen their market share.
+The expansion of ADNOC’s downstream activities is central to their 2030 Integrated Strategy.
+ADNOC has embarked on an ongoing $45 billion effort to upgrade its downstream operations, leveraging existing assets and new downstream investments to strengthen their market share.
+In November 2020, ADNOC and Abu Dhabi Developmental Holding launched the Ta’ziz joint venture to develop billions of dollars of projects in the UAE chemical sector, and this initiative is continuing to progress.

 Opportunities

 The UAE’s exploration projects will create opportunities with greenfield projects.
 UAE producers continue to test and implement new extraction technologies to raise the rates of recovery and prolong output.
-Unconventional oil and gas resources are of great interest to the UAE.
+Unconventional oil and gas technologies are of great interest to the UAE.

 Resources